 You may be thinking at this point, “OK, this all sounds pretty bad, but why can’t I just wait a little bit longer to replace my cover?”
-The most crucial reason you need to inspect it now is it just simply takes a bit of time to get your order in.
+The most crucial reason you need to inspect it now is that it simply takes time to get your order in.

 Winter covers can take up to two months to make, meaning an order placed in early August may not be received until early October.
 If you wait any longer, you could potentially miss your window and fall victim to an early freeze.
 Don’t wait; inspect your pool cover today and replace it if needed.
 It’ll save your wallet a lot of unnecessary costs.

-If you will be replacing your winter pool cover, or need help determining if it's time to do so, please call AAA Pool Service at 847-499-6040 or email firstname.lastname@example.org.
+If you will be replacing your winter pool cover, or need help determining if it's time to do so, contact us today.